rust-lang/rfcs/text/3711-required-inlining.md

 `#[inline(must)]` and `#[inline(required)]` are intended to remain unstable indefinitely and be used only within the standard library (e.g. on intrinsics).
-This could be relaxed if there were sufficient motivation for use of these inlining attributes in user code.
+This is to avoid misuse of the attribute which ultimately harms performance of Rust programs.
+As these attributes can be used in the standard library on the relevant intrinsics which require inlining for performance or security reasons, they will still be useful despite being indefinitely unstable.
+These could be stabilized if there were sufficient motivation for use of these inlining attributes in user code.

 # Reference-level explanation